-How to Use Up Brown Bananas: The 6 Best Overripe Banana Snack Recipes
+How to Use Up Brown Bananas: The 6 Best Banana Recipes (Overripe Bananas)

 Kick snack time up a notch by whipping up these super sweet banana-based treats.
 The recipes are easy and fun, so get your kids in the kitchen to help prepare the afternoon snacks they always ask for.

 After making this healthy version of banana bread one time, it will become your favorite go-to snack recipe.
-Using coconut oil and honey or maple syrup help keep this snack natural, delicious and moist.
+Using coconut oil, honey or maple syrup helps keep this snack natural, delicious and moist.
 Additionally, super brown bananas are the best in this recipe since they give a deeper level of flavor.

 12. What to do with overripe bananas: Make Homemade Banana Chips